lance13c/tod/README.md

 # Start hot reload development (auto-rebuilds as toddev)
 make hotdev

-# In another terminal, test in a different repo
+# In another terminal, test in any repo
-make test-cicilio

-# Or test in any repo
 make test-repo REPO=../my-project
 ```